Skip to Main Content

 Product choice should be made on a case-by-case basis with specialist input and by involving the patient in the decision to switch where necessary.
 Provide relevant counselling (for example, any changes in the timing of doses and food) and advise patients to report any changes to their symptoms or side effects.

-Reassure the patient that the alternative products belongs to the same clinically equivalent group as their usual medicine and that the dose has not changed.
+Reassure the patient that the alternative products belong to the same clinically equivalent group as their usual medicine and the dose has not changed.

 Actions during supply disruption